tacman/msgphp/docs/ddd/entities.md

 Entity objects are provided per domain layer and usually follow a [POPO](https://stackoverflow.com/questions/41188002/what-does-the-term-plain-old-php-object-popo-exactly-mean) design.

-To simplify the creation of entities the base domain layer provides common fields and features in the form of PHP traits.
+To simplify entity definitions common fields and features are provided in the form of PHP [traits](https://secure.php.net/manual/en/language.oop5.traits.php).
 Entity fields can be compared to a read-operation, whereas entity features represent a write-operation.

-They are defined in a dedicated namespace for discovery, respectively `Msgphp\Domain\Entiy\Field\` and `MsgPhp\Domain\Entity\Features\`.
+They are defined in a dedicated namespace for discovery, respectively `Msgphp\Domain\Entity\Fields\` and `MsgPhp\Domain\Entity\Features\`.
+Additionally more specific fields and features can be provided per domain layer.

 ## Common entity fields